Toast Messages in React Native

 Introduction

-In today's tutorial, we will implementing custom animated toast messages in React Native.
-These toast messages are perfect for displaying in-app notifications.
-Let's kick things off by creating a new project.
+In today’s tutorial, we’ll build custom animated toast messages in React Native β€” ideal for displaying smooth in-app notifications and status alerts.
+Let’s get started by creating a new React Native project.
 Open your terminal and run the following command:

 Creating Project

-npx create-expo-app react-native-toast-message
+npx create-expo-app@latest --template blank-typescript react-native-toast-message

 Once the project is created, navigate to its directory: